MarikenvdVelden/Replication-Hackathons/Mini-Hackathon1.md

     ## [1] 0.5123131

-To understand the outcome of the correlation better, it can be useful to visualize the over time trends of sentiment on the economy reported in the Guardian based on both dictionaries.
+To understand the outcome of the correlation better, it can be useful to visualize the over time trends of sentiment on the European Union reported in the news on the presidential candidates for both dictionaries.

 ``` r
 df <- result_AFINN %>%